 On January 1, 2019, six offices of Bank of Geneva, located in the Indiana counties of Adams, Allen and Jay, were merged with and into The Farmers & Merchants State Bank.
-The Bank has continued its expansion strategy and the new offices are expected to provide new growth opportunities.
+The Bank has continued its expansion strategy and the new offices have provided new growth opportunities.